ginman86/cog/README.md

 cog
 ===

-cog is a cognitive psychology evaluator developed for use in the psychology labs @ Oklahoma University.
+cog is a cognitive psychology evaluator developed for use in the labs @ Oklahoma University.

 The main goal of cog is to provide an easy way to configure and administer tests to participants in a study.